 We offer Kids 1 and other programs to Scout groups, Rec Centers and community groups.

-We will be happy to customize classes to your particular needs, and present them at your location – please see our Group Membership page.
+We will be happy to customize classes to your particular needs, and present them at your location – please see our Programs page.